Carolwood Pacific Railroad: Influences

-Walt Disney credited the Carolwood Pacific Railroad with inspiring the creation of Disneyland in Anaheim, California.
+Disney credited the Carolwood Pacific Railroad with inspiring the creation of Disneyland in Anaheim, California.
 In one early concept for the park, the CPRR was included as an attraction, in which its train would carry passengers past miniature towns and settings.
 The Casey Jr. Circus Train, a different ridable miniature railroad that travels past miniature scenes of animated Disney films, is one of Disneyland's original attractions.
 Another early design for the park included a narrow-gauge steam railroad encircling it, a feature which was retained in the park's final design.
 Disneyland, and the Disneyland Railroad encircling the park, opened on July 17, 1955.
 The Disneyland Railroad's No. 1 locomotive, the C.K.
 Holliday, bears a strong resemblance to the CPRR's Lilly Belle, since their designs were based on the same blueprints.
 There are also steam railroads in the Magic Kingdom at Walt Disney World near Orlando, Florida; Tokyo Disneyland in Japan; and Disneyland Park near Paris.

 Copies of the blueprints for the CPRR's Lilly Belle were sold to model railroad hobbyists through a company named Walt Disney Miniature Railroad, formed by Disney in 1950 as a legally separate entity from Walt Disney Productions.
 After that company evolved into Walt Disney, Inc., in 1952 and had its name changed to WED Enterprises in 1953, it developed rides and attractions for Disneyland and later Walt Disney World.
 In 1965, Walt Disney Productions purchased WED Enterprises, and in 1986 changed its name to Walt Disney Imagineering.
-According to Los Angeles magazine, the CPRR's barn has been referred to as the "birthplace of Imagineering".
+According to Los Angeles magazine, the CPRR's barn has been referred to as the "birthplace of Imagineering."

 As well as inspiring rail attractions at Disney theme parks, the CPRR became the inspiration for the 1951 Disney animated short film Out of Scale, in which Donald Duck is portrayed running a ridable miniature railroad in his backyard.
 The train of the CPRR also appeared in several Disney television specials in the 1950s.
-The Walt Disney World Railroad's Fantasyland Station area was nicknamed Carolwood Park, paying tribute to the CPRR.
+The Walt Disney World Railroad's Fantasyland Station area is nicknamed Carolwood Park, paying tribute to the CPRR.